hamaluik/hermes/HELP.md

 ### Viewing and Editing Segments

 Each segment in your message has its own tab at the top of the interface.
-The tabs are labeled with the segment name (e.g., "MSH", "PID", "PV1").
+The tabs are labelled with the segment name (e.g., "MSH", "PID", "PV1").

 **For repeated segments**, tabs are numbered:
 - OBX (1)